Pelc314/Coding-Exercises/README.md

 # Coding-Exercises
-A couple of coding exercises to strengthen your coding skills
+A couple of coding exercises to strengthen exercise coding skills